-For many of my readers, their pets are like children.
-So of course you love your furry friends and want the best for them.
+For many of my readers, your pets are like children.
+So, of course, you love your furry friends and want the best for them.
 But if the cost to keep them fed, healthy, cared for, and looking good has gotten so high, you’re the one coughing up fur balls, take heart.
 There are lots of little ways to cut pet expenses that when added together will help you save big on your pet costs.

 According to one survey, pet owners spend on average $126.19 every month on their pets.
 Dogs are more costly than cats, but canines are not the most expensive pets.
 Fish are the cheapest pets; fish owners spend $62.53 a month on their aquatic friends.